 About

 Hi, I’m Mark J. Blair, NF6X.
 “NF6X” is my amateur radio (AKA ham radio) callsign.
-I like to collect, restore and play with military surplus equipment, and that’s mostly what this web site is all about.
+I like to collect, restore and play with military surplus equipment, cryptographic hardware and vintage computer equipment, and that’s mostly what this web site is all about.

 I’ve maintained a web site about my military radio and vehicle interests since 1999, first hosted at QSL.net under my original callsign (KE6MYK), then under my new callsign (NF6X), and then migrated to my own domain.
-Now in December, 2011, I’ve converted it to a WordPress-based blog.
+In December of 2011, I converted it to a WordPress-based blog.
 I’ve ported most of my old static content to the blog with minor revisions, maintaining the original publishing date stamps.

 Please browse my old blog posts if this stuff interests you, and comment or email me if you would like to.
 I reserve the right to delete any comments which don’t belong on my blog in my opinion, and I’m not kind to spammers.
 Thanks for visiting!